coffee2code/wpuntexturize/readme.txt

 == Hooks ==

-The plugin is further customizable via three hooks.
+The plugin is further customizable via four hooks.
 Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 **c2c_wpuntexturize (filter)**